 Menu

-Combining circus arts and general education, our higher education program is aimed at individuals who aspire to a career as a professional circus artist.
-It is a three-year, full-time program offered in French that leads to a Diploma of Collegial Studies (DCS).
+Combining circus arts and general education, our Circus Arts programs are aimed at individuals who aspire to a career as a professional circus artist.
+It is a three-year, full-time program offered in French and English that leads to a Diploma of Collegial Studies (DEC 561.D0) or Attestation of Studies from the School.

 At the NCS, we rely on a teaching philosophy and structure that places the student at the heart of the learning process.
 This allows us to offer fully personalized training tailored to the needs and interests of the individual.
 This also allows each student to develop his or her full technical, physical and artistic potential.
 Our goal is to train highly qualified and versatile circus artists.